Water Resources Act 1991: Part III – quality objectives

-s.85 The main water pollution offence
+Section 85: the main water pollution offence

-Basic outline - Discharge consents are required by the Environment Agency from companies who, ‘discharge sewage or trade effluent directly into surface water, such as rivers, streams, canals, groundwater or the sea,’.
+Basic outline - Discharge consents are required by the Environment Agency from companies who ‘discharge sewage or trade effluent directly into surface water, such as rivers, streams, canals, groundwater or the sea’.
 Consents are set and enforced on an individual basis with regard to quality of the water source and the surrounding catchment.
 Other factors taken into account include the location and abstraction points used for public water supplies.
 Water companies are now bound by statutory enforcement to produce 25 year water resource management plans.

 Section 85 of the WRA is concerned with the offence of polluting controlled water.
 The purpose of the section is to impose criminal liability on those who pollute natural water resources.
 The main offence states that it is an offence to cause or knowingly permit poisonous, noxious, or polluting matter or any solid waste to enter any controlled waters.
 Further offences, for example, a breach of conditions in a discharge consent, are also introduced by s.85.

 This is a strict liability offence; intention or negligence by the defendant is not required for the offence to be committed, as illustrated by the word ‘cause’.
 The second component of the offence, ‘knowingly permit’ is used less frequently in prosecutions, as it requires proof of intention in order for the defendant to be liable.
 The Environment Agency or a private individual or association may bring prosecutions under Section 85.
 Section 85 does not define the words poisonous, noxious, or polluting; therefore leaving the words open to flexible definition by the courts.
 Controlled waters are defined in section 104 of the Act and include territorial, coastal, inland and ground waters. (ref Water Resources Act 1991 s.104).
 The penalties for contravention of s.
 85, range from a term of imprisonment not exceeding 3 months or a fine not exceeding £20,000 or both.
 Infringements that are more serious can carry penalties of imprisonment not exceeding two years, an unlimited fine, or both.